force-net/DeepCloner/README.md

 [Clone.Behave!](https://github.com/kalisohn/CloneBehave) | 8551 | Very slow, also has a dependency to fasterflect
 [GeorgeCloney](https://github.com/laazyj/GeorgeCloney) | 1996 | Has a lot limitations and prefers to clone through BinaryFormatter
 [Nuclex.Cloning](https://github.com/junweilee/Nuclex.Cloning/) | n/a | Crashed with a null reference exception
+[.Net Object FastDeepCloner](https://github.com/Alenah091/FastDeepCloner/) | 1882 | Not analyzed carefully, only for .NET 4.5.1 or higher
 BinaryFormatter | 15000 | Another way of deep object cloning through serializing/deserializing object.
 Instead of Json serializers - it maintains full graph of serializing objects and also do not call any method for cloning object.
 But due serious overhead, this variant is very slow

 **Shallow cloning**